iYadavVaibhav/stem/docs/1-Software-Engineering/web-development.md

 The three-tier architecture consists of a single presentation tier, logic tier, and data tier.
 It is similar to MVC.
 Logic layer, business layer or application layer are all similar.

 - [ ] learn architecture patterns and design patterns, like DDD, OOD, EDD.

+## OAuth

+Oauth is used to provide login via third party providers like google, facebook etc.

+To setup google Oauth:

+- Crate a google app in <https://console.cloud.google.com/apis/credentials>